 If you do not have a passport, or if you will need to renew your passport prior to your CLS program, you should begin looking into the passport process early, as it can often take several weeks or longer for you to obtain your new passport.
 Expediting your passport is usually possible, but it can be costly.
 The CLS Program does not cover the cost of obtaining new or expedited passports.

 If your host country requires a visa, the CLS Program will assist you in the visa application process.
 In some cases, this may require you to ship your passport to CLS to be submitted to an embassy or consulate on your behalf.
-Passports are generally returned to participants when they arrive in Washington, D.C. for the pre-departure orientation.
+In other situations, you may be responsible for shipping your own passport and other supporting documents to an embassy, consulate, or visa processing agency.
+Passports are returned to participants prior to international departure.

 The CLS team will offer webinars for finalists on specific topics, as well as each CLS placement site.
 Finalists will receive emails from their Program Officers during the spring with more information about each of these opportunities.